Experience Travel Group

 November

 Dry and sunny weather returns to the west of Malaysia marking the start of the peak season.
-You can expect reliably hot weather, with long periods of sunshine on the west coast throughout this period.
-On the east coast, however, the monsoon brings heavy rains.
+You can expect reliably hot weather, with long periods of sunshine on the West Coast throughout this period.
+On the East Coast, however, the monsoon brings heavy rains.
 Many resorts in eastern Malaysia close during this period, reopening again in March/April time.

 December